 But sometimes I can go overboard and spend waaaaay too much time analyzing a product or purchase.
 (Kind of like driving all over town to save a few pennies.
 Not smart, especially as I saw gas at $4.11/gallon coming home from church last night.
 Deep sigh.)

-With the essential oils issue, I tried not to be too analytical at first.
-But then…..
+With the essential oils issue, I tried not to be too analytical at first, and simply used what had worked.
+But then, things changed.

-You read in the Are Essential Oils a Scam? – A Skeptic Looks at Thieves Oil, how I held off trying really any oils at all for years before trying Thieves.
+In the Are Essential Oils a Scam? – A Skeptic Looks at Thieves Oil, I shared how I held off trying really any essential oils at all for years before trying Thieves® from Young Living.

-(Well, truth be told, I do have a few old bottles in my linen closet.
-One bottle each of orange, eucalyptus and tea tree oil, which I bought for topical use to brighten up my laundry [ended up never using it] and for my Homemade Decongestant Rub and Homemade Rose Water Spray [which I love, by the way].)
+(Well, truth be told, I did have a few old bottles of essential oils in my linen closet.
+One bottle each of orange, eucalyptus, melaleuca (tea tree) oil, and rose oil, which I bought for topical use to brighten up my laundry [ended up never using it] and for my Homemade Chest Rub and Homemade Rose Water Spray [which I love, by the way].)

 This time around, before buying the Thieves oil and signing up as a Young Living Distributor, I dug around a little, but not too much.
-I mean, I asked about all the rumors surrounding Gary Young, the founder of Young Living, because there is some not-so-nice stuff about him on the web.
+I asked about all the rumors surrounding Gary Young, the founder of Young Living and I also asked some questions about purity of essential oils.

-I got some satisfactory answers and I figured that this stuff worked really well and I was thrilled to have great resources in my natural health care arsenal.
-I mean, can you argue with how well the stuff worked?
+I got some satisfactory answers and I figured that well, this stuff worked really well.
+And I was thrilled to have great resources in my natural health care arsenal.
+I mean, who wants to put more toxins in your body if you don't have to, right?

-However, after my posts on Thieves and the other oils, a number of readers started asking me about other oil companies.
+However, after my post on Young Living's Thieves and the other oils (Wintergreen and Peppermint, etc.), a number of readers started asking me about other oil companies–if they were good enough, or not that great.
+And so I too started wondering.

-At first, I thought, “This stuff works great, and I’m pretty worn out right now, so I am just going to leave this alone.”
+At first, I thought, “This stuff (Young Living) works great, and I'm pretty worn out right now, so I am just going to leave this alone and not start digging for more information”

-But I guess the “investigative reporter” in me just couldn’t do it.
+But the “investigative reporter” in me just couldn't leave. it. alone.

 So I started poking around.

-(UPDATE: This is where it all started.
-Please follow the links at the bottom of this post to see how interesting everything got after this post.)
+(UPDATE: A lot changed after I started this series.
+Please follow the links at the bottom of this post to see how interesting everything got – you can hop on over to read Part 2 of “The Best Essential Oils” here.

 - Mountain Rose Herbs